Conspiracy theories in United States politics: Partisan affiliations

 Each partisan group is partial to believing in conspiracies that target the opposite party because it disbelieves the other party's ideologies and policies.
-Therefore, conspiracies can come from both political affiliations.
+Therefore, conspiracy theories can come from both political affiliations.
 In fact, the University of Miami political scientist Joseph Uscinski stated that "both sides are equally conspiratorial in their thinking...
 No one has a monopoly."

 Intuitionist versus rationalist model

-University of Chicago Political Science Professor Eric Oliver has created a theory that intuitionism and rationalism are two psychological patterns of thought that can shape specific conspiracies and perhaps even catalyze partisan divisions.
+University of Chicago Political Science Professor Eric Oliver has created a theory that intuitionism and rationalism are two psychological patterns of thought that can shape specific conspiracy theories and perhaps even catalyze partisan divisions.
 Intuitionism is individuals relying on their emotional responses to current events and then using heuristics to create an explanation for why the events are happening.
 Rationalists instead determine the causes and effects of events based on quantitative evidence.
 Both intuitionists and rationalists believe in conspiracies, Oliver argues, but intuitionists more commonly associate themselves with conspiracies for their association with more qualitative emotional data stemming from anxiety about society.

 Polarization

-Olivers speculates that the current polarization occurs because of increasingly far-right and far-left thinking, but it also might come from the conflict between intuitionists and rationalists.
-Throughout history, the right-wing has become intuitionist increasingly, often using Biblical or Christian themes to justify political beliefs or trust in conspiracies.
+Oliver speculates that the current polarization occurs because of increasingly far-right and far-left thinking, but it also might come from the conflict between intuitionists and rationalists.
+Throughout history, the right-wing has become increasingly intuitionist, often using Biblical or Christian themes to justify political beliefs or trust in the existence of conspiracies.
 The left-wing has been commonly associated with basing belief on quantitative thought rather than religious affiliation.
 Conspiratorial beliefs may stem from a misinterpretation of numerical data.

 Often, political parties engage in an us versus them mentality when understanding theories and believing that the opposite party started the conspiracy.
-By tying specific theories to. political affiliation, many party members become polarized.
-In fact, Steven Small page, Adam Enders, and Joseph Uscinski, political researchers and authors of Research and Politics, explained:
+By tying specific theories to political affiliation, many party members become polarized.
+In fact, Steven Smallpage, Adam Enders, and Joseph Uscinski, political researchers and authors of Research and Politics, explained: